-Example: The patient is booked for a colonoscopy.
+- Example: The patient is booked for a colonoscopy.
 The endoscopy report documents that a colonoscope was inserted and a suspicious lesion was seen in the ascending colon; it was biopsied.
 There is also documentation that the terminal ileum was intubated.
-The scope was then withdrawn.

-2.NK.70.BA-BJ Inspection, small intestine, using endoscopic per orifice

-Rationale: When an inspection goes beyond the anatomical site of a biopsy, assign codes for both the biopsy and the inspection, sequencing the biopsy first.

-Example: The colonoscope is advanced through the colon and into the terminal ileum.
+The scope was then withdrawn. - 2.NM.71.BA-BJ Biopsy, large intestine, using endoscopic per orifice approach (or via stoma) and colonoscope - 2.NK.70.BA-BJ Inspection, small intestine, using endoscopic per orifice approach (or via stoma) and colonoscope - Rationale: When an inspection goes beyond the anatomical site of a biopsy, assign codes for both the biopsy and the inspection, sequencing the biopsy first. - Example: The colonoscope is advanced through the colon and into the terminal ileum.
 Biopsies are taken of the rectum, colon and ileum.

-2.NK.71.BA-BJ Biopsy, small intestine, using endoscopic per orifice

-2.NQ.71.BA Biopsy, rectum, using endoscopic per orifice approach notes findings of ileitis in the terminal ileum.
+2.NK.71.BA-BJ Biopsy, small intestine, using endoscopic per orifice approach (or via stoma) and colonoscope 2.NM.71.BA-BJ Biopsy, large intestine, using endoscopic per orifice approach (or via stoma) and colonoscope 2.NQ.71.BA Biopsy, rectum, using endoscopic per orifice approach